Mungo Fairgrieve

 Mungo McCallum Fairgrieve FRSE (1872-1937) was a Scottish educator, academic author and amateur meteorologist.

 Life

 He was born on 30 October 1872 in Saltcoats on the Ayrshire coast.
-He attended both Glasgow University (entering in 1890 and studying under Lord Kelvin) and then Peterhouse, Cambridge graduating MA in 1899.
+He attended both Glasgow University (entering in 1890 and studying under Lord Kelvin) and then Peterhouse, Cambridge, graduating with an M.A. in 1899.

 In 1900 he began teaching Science at Eastbourne New College, then in 1903 returned to Scotland to Edinburgh Academy rising to Senior Master in 1913, retiring in 1935.